ClearSign Technologies (NASDAQ:CLIR) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of ClearSign Technologies (NASDAQ:CLIR – Free Report) in a report released on Wednesday morning.
-The firm issued a sell rating on the technology company’s stock.
+Equities researchers at StockNews.com began coverage on shares of ClearSign Technologies (NASDAQ:CLIR – Get Free Report) in a report issued on Thursday.
+The firm set a “sell” rating on the technology company’s stock.

+Separately, HC Wainwright restated a “buy” rating and set a $6.00 price target on shares of ClearSign Technologies in a report on Wednesday, April 24th.

-ClearSign Technologies (NASDAQ:CLIR – Get Free Report) last announced its quarterly earnings data on Monday, April 1st.
-The technology company reported ($0.02) EPS for the quarter.
+ClearSign Technologies (NASDAQ:CLIR – Get Free Report) last issued its quarterly earnings results on Monday, April 1st.
+The technology company reported ($0.02) earnings per share for the quarter.
+The business had revenue of $1.27 million for the quarter.
 ClearSign Technologies had a negative net margin of 216.15% and a negative return on equity of 77.28%.
-The business had revenue of $1.27 million for the quarter.
-Analysts forecast that ClearSign Technologies will post -0.11 EPS for the current year.
+Equities research analysts expect that ClearSign Technologies will post -0.11 earnings per share for the current fiscal year.

 Institutional Trading of ClearSign Technologies